sadmoonphoenix/corruptedresources/README.md

 Download the zip file on the [releases page](https://github.com/sadmoonphoenix/ghostypack/releases) that ends with "-old" and install it.
 \
 \
 Only [OptiFine](https://optifine.net/downloads) is avalible for these older versions of Minecraft.
+[Need help?](https://github.com/sadmoonphoenix/ghostypack/blob/main/install.md#how-to-install-optifine)